 The Chinese Communist Party is profoundly influential both inside and outside China’s borders.
 But few know of its early history, and until recently, the most prominent narrative of its origins came from the Party itself.
 The recent release of two collections of documents reveals a more nuanced story than the official narrative.

-Ambassador Wendy Sherman takes us inside the world of international diplomacy, through the lens of one of our most effective negotiators.
-She shows why good work in her field is so hard to do, and how we can learn to apply core skills of diplomacy to the challenges in our own lives.
+Ambassador Wendy Sherman takes readers inside the world of international diplomacy, through the lens of a seasoned negotiator.
+She describes why doing good work in her field is so difficult, and how readers can apply diplomatic skills to the challenges in their own lives.

-A groundbreaking look at the ways institutions of the past continue to sway attitudes of the present, Deep Roots demonstrates - through an historical look at the institution of U.S. slavery - how social beliefs persist long after the formal policies that created those beliefs have been eradicated.
+Maya Sen and Matthew Blackwell offer a groundbreaking account of the ways institutions of the past continue to sway attitudes of the presence.
+They examine the institution of US slavery to demonstrate how social beliefs persist long after the formal policies that conditioned those beliefs have been eradicated.

-How far should the capacity to manipulate what life is at the molecular level authorize science to define what life is for?
-Professor Sheila Jasanoff looks at flash points in law, politics, ethics, and culture to argue that science’s promises of perfectibility have gone too far.
+Should science define what life is and what it’s for?
+It certainly has the capacity to, with far-reaching advances in molecular technology.
+Sheila Jasanoff examines flashpoints in law, politics, ethics, and culture to argue that science’s promises of perfectibility have gone too far.

 Central bankers have emerged from the financial crisis as the third great pillar of unelected power alongside the judiciary and the military.
-Unelected Power lays out the principles needed to ensure that central bankers, technocrats, regulators, and other agents of the administrative state remain stewards of the common good and do not become overmighty citizens.
+Tucker lays out the principles needed to ensure that central bankers, technocrats, regulators, and other agents of the administrative state remain stewards of the common good and do not become over-mighty citizens.

 In this compelling essay, renowned human rights lawyer and scholar Jacqueline Bhabha explains why forced migration demands compassion, generosity and a more vigorous acknowledgement of our shared dependence on human mobility as a key element of global collaboration.

-A New City O/S: The Power of Open, Collaborative, and Distributed Governance sets out transformative operational reforms that will produce better public services and more citizen trust by taking advantage of advances that have been made in analytics, social engagement, and big data.
+Stephen Goldsmith outlines a variety of operational reforms that he argues will produce better public services and more citizen trust through analytics, social engagement, and big data.

-The Cold War offers a new perspective on a century when great power rivalry and ideological battle transformed every corner of our globe.
 The Cold War may have begun on the perimeters of Europe, but it had its deepest reverberations in Asia, Africa, and the Middle East, where nearly every community had to choose sides.
-These choices continue to define economies and regimes across the world.
+Odd Arne Westad demonstrates how these choices continue to define economies and regimes across the world.